ekmett/cadenza/docs/tooling.md

 not emit root/root-body events: the generated interpreter does not balance tail-transfer entry and exit callbacks.
 Use AST for root-based profiling and unwind/re-entry tooling.
 See [bytecode's coverage notes](bytecode.md).

+Runtime failures, including zero divisors and recursive values read before their initialization, report the failing operation or variable through `PolyglotException.sourceLocation`.
+Locations retain the original file offsets, including leading whitespace and a script's shebang.
+When one source calls a closure defined in another, the failure keeps the callee's location.
+A caller supplies its application location only when a builtin has no source of its own;
+this fallback also survives a tail-call transfer.

+Guest stack traces describe the frames retained by execution.
+Tail-call optimization can remove caller frames; Cadenza does not reconstruct a logical recursion history.
+Builtins invoked directly by a host, without a sourced guest caller, can legitimately have no source location.
+Static type errors identify the offending term, while malformed source reports its parsing position.